docker-hy/docker-hy.github.io/pages/part1/section-1.md

 What a headache to start installing and then managing the development databases on your own machine.

-Thankfully by the time you are told to do that you are already docker expert.
+Thankfully, by the time you are told to do that you are already a docker expert.
 With one command you get an isolated application, like postgres or mongo, running in your machine.

 ### Scenario 4: Scaling ###

 Starting and stopping a docker container has little overhead.
-When you run your own netflix or facebook you want to meet the changing demand.
+But when you run your own Netflix or Facebook, you want to meet the changing demand.
 With some advanced tooling, that we learn about in part 2 and 3, we can spin up multiple containers instantly and load balance traffic between them.

 Container orchestration will be talked in parts 2 and 3.
 But the simplest example: what happens when one application dies?
 The orchestration system notices it, splits traffic between the working replicas and spin up a new container to replace the dead one.

 ## Virtual machines ##

 Isn't there already a solution for this?
-Virtual Machines are not the same as the Containers - they solve different problems.
+Virtual Machines are not the same as Containers - they solve different problems.
 We will not be looking into Virtual Machines in this course.
 However, here's a diagram to give you a rough idea of the difference.

 ![]({{ "/images/1/docker-explained-3.png" | absolute_url }})